gauthamkolluru/gauthamsk.me/content/Literature/frame-of-reference.md

     People defining conventions: "What the fff...Frame of Reference!!!"

-and then we have our "Right and Left" with more than one meaning attached to each which can be deciphered according to the context they are used in, which again is just another frame of reference.
+and then we have our "Right and Left" sides with more than one meaning attached to each which can be deciphered according to the context they are used in, which again is just another frame of reference.
 This concept of "frame of reference" came into the picture while figuring out the concept of "Right Quantities", which means to find the quantities with reference to the situation / requirement.
 Just like, hundreds of thousands of volts of electricity is required to be produced at the power plants to be able to power the our houses at 220V / 110V.
 Just like, 220V voltage required for your refrigerator but only 10V is required by your mobile phone.

 I then realised that ideas like large and small are understood only with reference to something and do not carry a definition of their own.
 So does other similar ideas like positive & negative, right & wrong, good & bad / evil.
 They are just the results of some frame of references.